olincb/website/app/views/markdown/blogs/_2023-02-16: More of Tokyo.md

 #

 I’m going to structure this post by theme, rather than chronology.
-Also, I’ve scattered a few links to Youtube videos throughout.
-I’m not sure it was clear in my last post that there were links to videos.

 ## Food